- Choosing the email addresses you want to use to receive support requests

 Assigning email requesters to organizations

-When you receive an email support request from a customer for the first time, which creates their user account, you can also assign that customer to an organization based on their email domain.
+When you receive an email support request from a customer for the first time, which creates their user account, you can assign that customer to an organization based on their email domain.
 For example, you might want to segment your customers based on the company the work for, which you’ll know by their email domain.
-This is referred to as user mapping and an administrator can set this up by editing an organization's settings.
+This is referred to as user mapping and admins can set this up by editing an organization's settings.

 For more information, see Automatically adding users to organizations based on their email domain.